keep-starknet-strange/snos/README.md

 [Starknet OS](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/starknet/core/os/os.cairo) is a [Cairo](https://www.cairo-lang.org/) program designed to prove the integrity of state transitions between blocks on Starknet.

 By re-executing transactions from a block and verifying consistency, it produces a [PIE](https://github.com/starkware-libs/cairo-lang/blob/a86e92bfde9c171c0856d7b46580c66e004922f3/src/starkware/cairo/lang/vm/cairo_pie.py#L219-L225) (Program Independent Execution) result.
-This PIE can generate a Stark proof of integrity, which, if accepted by Starknet L1 verifiers, confirms block validity and updates the Starknet state root in the [StarknetCore contract](https://etherscan.io/address/0xc662c410c0ecf747543f5ba90660f6abebd9c8c4#code).
+This PIE can be used to generate a Stark proof of integrity, which, if accepted by Starknet L1 verifiers, confirms block validity and updates the Starknet state root in the [StarknetCore contract](https://etherscan.io/address/0xc662c410c0ecf747543f5ba90660f6abebd9c8c4#code).

 ## 🛠️ Getting Started